Arabian Desert: People

-Settlements

 In the center of the desert lies Riyadh, the capital of Saudi Arabia, with more than 7 million inhabitants.
 Other large cities, such as Dubai, Abu Dhabi, or Kuwait City, lie on the coast of the Persian Gulf.

 Natural resources

 Natural resources available in the Arabian Desert include oil, natural gas, phosphates, and sulfur.

 Conservation and threats

 Threats to the ecoregion include overgrazing by livestock and feral camels and goats, wildlife poaching, and damage to vegetation by off-road driving.

 The conservation status of the desert is critical/endangered.
 In the UAE, the sand gazelle and Arabian oryx are threatened, and honey badgers, jackals, and striped hyaenas already extirpated.

 Protected areas

 4.37% of the ecoregion is in protected areas.

 Saudi Arabia has established a system of reserves overseen by the National Commission for Wildlife Conservation and Development (NCWCD).